Alejogb1/job-board/blog-data/can-puma-load-tls-certificates-from-a-configurable-source.md

 id: "can-puma-load-tls-certificates-from-a-configurable-source"
 ---

-Okay, let's tackle this.
-I remember a project a few years back, involving a high-throughput API gateway, where we had stringent security requirements.
+,  I remember a project a few years back, involving a high-throughput API gateway, where we had stringent security requirements.
 We absolutely had to manage our TLS certificates programmatically – no hardcoded paths, no manual restarts.
 The question of whether Puma, specifically, could load TLS certificates from a configurable source was something we delved deep into.
 The short answer is: yes, absolutely, with a bit of setup.

 The crux of the matter isn’t about Puma inherently supporting a magic, dynamic certificate loader.
 Instead, it’s about understanding Puma's configuration capabilities and leveraging the underlying Ruby ecosystem, particularly the `OpenSSL` library.
 Puma loads its configuration at startup, reading primarily from a configuration file or environment variables.
 We can leverage this process to build our solution.
 The core challenge isn’t so much *if* it's possible, but how to do it cleanly, securely, and reliably in production.